IATI/iati-account-docs/docs/manage_users.rst

 Removing a user
 -----------------
-If a user has left your organisation, an admin user can delete their account via the [TO ADD: Org user page]
+If someone has left your organisation, an organisation admin can delete their account via the [TO ADD: Org user page]